- Join IPROW

 Reduction in funding to local authorities from central government has hit hard in rights of way with the loss of many posts and a high rate of redundancy.

 Where can I read more about rights of way?

-Waymark - the journal of IPROW (Institute of Public Rights of Way and Access Management)
+Waymark - the journal of IPROW (Institute of Public Rights of Way and Access Management) is available on subscription.

 The Countryside Job Service - http://www.countryside-jobs.com/ offers information on many areas of countryside work and has job advertisements, including rights of way work.

 There are many other sources of information such as the Good Practice Guide on this website, and the websites of Natural England, The Planning Inspectorate and many local authorities.
 Most of the campaigning groups involved with public rights of way also have websites that may provide the specific information that you are looking for.

 How can I find an independent consultant undertaking rights of way work?

 IPROW has members who undertake consultancy work relating to various aspects of rights of way and public access management.
 The Institute makes no direct recommendation or endorsement of their work although membership of the organisation does require demonstration of a recognised level of professional expertise and adherence to a code of conduct.
 Before engaging a consultant, you may wish to satisfy yourself that the person or organisation can meet your requirements, especially in relation to professional indemnity and public liability insurance where appropriate.